 Legend states that an Irish giant challenged a Scottish giant to a duel, and thus they built the causeway across the channel in order to do battle; however, the truth is the natural wonder is comprised of around 40,000 polygonal basalt rock columns, formed by the ancient volcanic landscape and stretching along the coastline like a series of gigantic stepping stones.

-This is one of the four UNESCO World Heritage Sites in “Ireland”.
+This is one of the four UNESCO World Heritage Sites in “Ireland” and an amazing stop on the Causeway Coastal Route!

 14:00 – Grab a bite at Fullerton Arms

-Located in the centre of Ballintoy, Fullerton Arms serves traditional British food and amazing drinks.
+Located in the center of Ballintoy, Fullerton Arms serves traditional British food and amazing drinks.

 15:00 – Find the Game of Thrones Doors